hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 * `address` - (Optional) The IP address or domain name of the Network Connection Monitor endpoint.

+* `resource_id` - (Optional) The resource ID which is used as the endpoint by the Network Connection Monitor.

 * `filter` - (Optional) A `filter` block as defined below.

+* `type` - (Optional) The endpoint type of the Network Connection Monitor.
+Possible value is `MMAWorkspaceMachine`.

-* `virtual_machine_id` - (Optional) The ID of the Virtual Machine which is used as the endpoint by the Network Connection Monitor.
+* `virtual_machine_id` - (Optional/ **Deprecated) The ID of the Virtual Machine which is used as the endpoint by the Network Connection Monitor.

 ---